-Residential refrigerators have two power sources, the shore line and the battery.
-All residential refrigerators (except park models) come equipped with an inverter that transforms the battery 12V DC to 110V AC power in order to operate the refrigerator.
-The inverter is wired to a transfer switch (this switch is internal on some models) that transfers power between the shore line and the inverter.
+Residential refrigerators have two power sources, the shoreline and the battery.
+All residential refrigerators (except park models) come equipped with an inverter that transforms the battery 12 volt DC to 120 volt AC power in order to operate the refrigerator.
+The inverter is wired to a transfer switch (this switch is internal on some models) that transfers power between the shoreline and the inverter.
 The transfer switch defaults to shore power when available.